desmaref/is426-pm2.5-analysis/README.md

 determine stations in each county to determine weather, pull data from website and join with filtered PM data

-possibly summarize average weather and average PM by month -determine and calculate relevant summary statistics
+possibly summarize average weather and average PM by month -determine and calculate relevant summary statistics (average temp, proportion of days with rain, etc)

 pass to pandas dataframe for visualization purposes